 Every dead body that is not exterminated becomes one of them.
 It gets up and kills!
 The people it kills get up and kill! - Dr. Foster, Dawn of the Dead

-When you are dead, you don't know you are dead.
+When you are dead, you don't know you're dead.
 It's difficult only for others.
-It's the same thing when your stupid.
+It's the same thing when you're stupid.

 Great....
 There goes another hobby of mine.“Experience hath shewn, that even under the best forms (of government) those entrusted with power have, in time, and by slow operations, perverted it into tyranny”